Darrious/TicTacToe-Documentation/FAQ.markdown

 # FAQ
 ---

-## Does it matter which IDE/Compiler I use?
+## Does it matter which IDE/Compiler I use if I want to look at / run the code?

 No, any compiler will do.
 My personal choice is [Code::Blocks](http://www.codeblocks.org/downloads).